Jetraw/pyJetraw/readme.md

-# pyJetRaw, the python module for JetRaw
+# pyJetRaw, the Python Module for Jetraw

-This is a Python module to read and write TIFF files with JetRaw compression.
+This is the Jetraw Python Module which allows you to read and write TIFF files using Jetraw's compression.
 For more info visit https://www.dotphoton.com/

 ## Requirements